 The following student has T1D.
-Ple information carefully, as failure to potentially life-threatening situatio react properly can result in a Name of student Di starra Student is in my class during the following time period(s): Student should never be sent to the nurse or out of class without another adult or trusted student with him/her!
-Picture of Student Symptoms indicating that a pro Dizziness Nervousness Person Personality change Blurry vision Shakiness Nause Nausea Crying Sluggishness Pale co Pale coloring Irrational behavior Sweating Poor coordination Hunger Confusion Headache Lightheadedness Irritability Drowsiness Erratic response to questions Unable to concentrate Thirst Frequent urination Stomach pain Lethargy Exhaustion Fruity odor on breath Vomiting Convulsions Unconsciousness Other (provided by parent or physician) (Common symptoms for this child h ave been circled) in-class telephone, or a cell phone, coms are occurring, call for immediate or immediately send another adult or to the with T1D is unconscious or having c rusted student to get help.
-If needed, obtain help 1.
-Place the student on the floor, pr eferably on her side.
-2. Call for immediate school assista nce.
+Please read this information carefully, as failure to react properly can result in a potentially life-threatening situation.

+Name of student \\\\\

+Student is in my class during the following time period(s):

+Student should never be sent to the nurse or out of class without another adult or trusted student with him/her!

+Symptoms indicating that a problem may be occurring:

+(Common symptoms for this child have been circled)

+If one or more of the above symptoms are occurring, call for immediate assistance.
+Use the school intercom system, in-class telephone, or a cell phone, or immediately send another adult or trusted student to get help.
+If needed, obtain help from a nearby teacher.
+If the student with T1D is unconscious or having convulsions, you should immediately:

+1. Place the student on the floor, preferably on her side.

+2. Call for immediate school assistance.

 3. Call 911.

-The following are special accom modations for this child (e.g., ok to eat in class, go to restroom).
+The following are special accommodations for this child (e.g., ok to eat in class, go to restroom).

 High Blood Glucose Help Sheet

 Symptoms:

-Thirst (dehydration) Frequent urination Stomach pain

-Blurry vision

-Increased hunger Nausea

-Lethargy, drowsiness, exhaustion Confusion

-Sweating Fruity, sweet, or wine-like odor on breath

-Vomiting Inability to concentrate
+Frequent urination Stomach pain Nausea Confusion Fruity, sweet, or wine-like odor on breath Inability to concentrate

 Response:

-1. If blood-test result is slightly high (insert blood-glucose level):
+1. If blood-test result is slightly high \\\\\ (insert blood-glucose level):

-• Regular activity may continue.
+- Regular activity may continue.

-• Drink water or sugar-free drinks.
+- Drink water or sugar-free drinks.

-• Monitor by testing regularly to see if blood glucose continues upward.
+- Monitor by testing regularly to see if blood glucose continues upward.

-• Chart test results.
+- Chart test results.

-2. If blood-test result is moderately high (insert blood-glucose level):
+2. If blood-test result is moderately high \\\\\ (insert blood-glucose level):

-No strenuous exercise.
+- No strenuous exercise.

-• Drink water.
+- Drink water.

-• Possible additional insulin (by chart or by instructions from physician or parent)
+- Possible additional insulin (by chart or by instructions from physician or parent)

-• Monitor by testing regularly to see if blood glue cose continues upward or comes down.
+- Monitor by testing regularly to see if blood glucose continues upward or comes down.

-• Chart test results.
+- Chart test results.

-3. If blood-test result is very high (insert blood-glucose level):
+3. If blood-test result is very high \\\\\ (insert blood-glucose level):

-• No strenuous exercise.

-• Drink water.

-• Additional insulin (by chart or by instructions from physician or parent)

-• Ketone test if advised by physician or parent

-• If student has ketones, contact parent imm ediately.

-• Monitor by testing regularly to see if blood glue cose continues upward or comes down.

-• Chart test results.
+- No strenuous exercise. - Drink water. - Additional insulin (by chart or by instructions from physician or parent) - Ketone test if advised by physician or parent - If student has ketones, contact parent immediately. - Monitor by testing regularly to see if blood glucose continues upward or comes down. - Chart test results.

-Please have your child's doctor en ter blood-glucose ranges above.
+\Please have your child's doctor enter blood-glucose ranges above.